spatie/nova-tail-tool/README.md

 ## Usage

 Click on the "Application log" menu item in your Nova app to see the log.

-### Authentication

-// TO DO
+Initially it will be empty.
+All new lines that are appended to the log will be shown.

 ### Testing